-The interview, well is there any soul who never gets nervous on an interview?
+Is there any soul who never gets nervous during an interview?
 No, yet it is better if you are not obvious about your nervousness.
-More over during the interview, the interviewing official is going to ask questions whose answers you already know.
-Besides the people at the Embassy are always friendly and understanding they will never pressurise you.
-So just relax and go with the flow and ensure that you have all the required documents in hand including your visa application payment receipt and medical certificate.
+Moreover, during the interview, the interviewing official is going to ask questions whose answers you already know.
+Besides, the people at the Embassy are always friendly and understanding; so just relax and go with the flow and ensure that you have all the required documents in hand including your visa application payment receipt and medical certificate.

-Mostly, the staff will decide based on the submitted documents with the application.
-In some cases, applicants may be asked to attend an interview or attend a telephonic interview.
-If asked to attend an interview the online appointment will be considered and the students will be intimated about the interview.
-According to the British High Commission’s service standards for processing of non-settlement applications, 90% are processed in 3 weeks, 98% are processed in 6 weeks and 100% are processed in 12 weeks of the application date.
+In some cases, applicants may be asked to attend an interview in-person or attend a telephonic interview.
+If asked to attend an interview, an online appointment should be considered and students should be intimated about it.
+According to the British High Commission’s service standards for processing of non-settlement applications, 90% applications are processed in 3 weeks, 98% are processed in 6 weeks and 100% are processed in 12 weeks of the application date.
 When you attend your appointment, you will:

 - Have to be present no earlier than 15 minutes before your interview and if late you will have to reschedule

 - Submit your visa application and supporting documents

 - Pay the application fee if you have not already paid and